Ephesians 1:1

 πεφωτισμένους τοὺς ὀφθαλμοὺς τῆς καρδίας ὑμῶν εἰς τὸ εἰδέναι ὑμᾶς τίς ἐστιν ἡ ἐλπὶς τῆς κλήσεως αὐτοῦ, τίς ὁ πλοῦτος τῆς δόξης τῆς κληρονομίας αὐτοῦ ἐν τοῖς ἁγίοις,

-Giving light to the eyes of our heart in order that you might know who is the hope of His calling, who the riches of the glory of His inheritance to the saints.
+enlightening the eyes of your heart in order that you might know who is the hope of His calling, who the riches of the glory of His inheritance to the saints.

 Comments: